HeloiseMuller/HTvertebrates/README.md

 Regarding scripts 10, make sure to run clustering `10-hitClusteringRound2_perClade.R` before running `10-hitClusteringRound2_perPairs.R`, as the steps in common are not repeated.
 Indeed, `10-hitClusteringRound2_perPairs.R` does not regenerate `involvedProtOCC200dS05.self.out`.

 ### STEP F : Apply filters to keep confident hit groups only
 `11-hitGroupEvaluation.R` can filter out hit groups of low confidence clusterized per clade (in this case, uncomment `method <- "perClade"`) or clusterized per pairs of species (in this case, uncomment `method <- "perPairs"`).
 If one wants to run both, the scripts has to be run two times.

 ### STEP G : Analyses in common with Zhang et al. (2020)

 Scripts 12 to 16 have to be run on final output of script `10-hitClusteringRound2_perClade.R`, i.e. on `occ200HitGroup_perclade.txt`.
-- `12-HTTeventCount.R` estimates the minimum nimber of independent transfers that took place across the dataset.
+- `12-HTTeventCount.R` estimates the minimum number of independent transfers that took place across the dataset.
 - `13-TEdNdSWithinGenomes.R` computes dN and dS values for related copies within a genomes.
 - `14-showHTTonTree.R` plots a circular phylogeny of all the dataset and shows the independent HTT events estimated in `12-HTTeventCount.R`.
 - `15-testHTTexcess.R` tests whether there is an excess of HTT in some taxonomic groups thanks to a permutation approch.